seajaysec/pitchbinder/README.md

 - **Recursive Processing**: Process multiple directories at once.
 - **Playback**: Option to play all generated notes in sequence after processing.
 - **Interactive Interface**: User-friendly questionary-based interface for all options.
+- **Enhanced Chord Generation**: Fine-grained control over chord types and inversions (new in v1.1).

 ## How It Works